Yu-Gi-Oh! VRAINS season 3

 Yu-Gi-Oh!
-VRAINS is the sixth main anime series in the Yu-Gi-Oh! franchise.
+VRAINS is the fifth main spin-off anime series in the Yu-Gi-Oh! franchise and the ninth anime series overall.
 It is produced by Gallop and broadcast by TV Tokyo.
 The series is directed by Masahiro Hosoda.
 The series follows Yusaku Fujiki and takes place in a high school environment in Den City.
 The series features Charisma Duelists who use VR and are similar to YouTubers.
 The show's theme is "Let's take one step forward and try it!"
+This season focuses on Yusaku and his allies having to battle Ai, who turns against them and attempts to seize control of SOL Technologies for his own plans.
 This season uses two theme songs.
 From episodes 104 to 120, the opening theme is "Calling" (コーリング, Kōringu) by Kimeru, while the ending theme is "Are You Ready?" (アーユーレディ？, Ā Yū Redi?) by BiS.

 The English dub of the season aired in Canada on Teletoon (episodes 104-108) from January 31, 2021 to February 28, 2021.